harshbg/US-Housing-Price-Analysis/README.md

 * [Contact](#contact)

 ## General info
-The data-set consists of details about variour houses across and its ownership status across United States from the year 2003-2013 for every alternate year.
+The data-set consists of details about various houses across and its ownership status across the United States from the year 2003-2013 for every alternate year.
 The data has been used to answer various questions related to the US housing market.

 ## Screenshots
 ![Example screenshot](./img/Capture1.PNG)